Dihedralization of Minimal Surfaces in $\mathbb{R}^3$: Introduction

 This paper reveals that, indeed, there are a number of families of minimal surfaces that can be regenerated from their dihedral limit.
 In many cases, these limits are simpler than the original surfaces, and can be used in conjunction with the implicit function theorem to obtain new and simpler existence proofs of the original surfaces with small dihedral angle.
 This approach, which we call dihedralization, has also led us to the discovery of new minimal surfaces.

 A prototype example of regeneration with dihedralization is an existence proof for the dihedralized Chen-Gackstatter surface of genus $3(n-1)$ (which we denote by $DE_{3,n}$) for large enough positive integer $n$, obtained by first proving the existence of its limit surface.
 Generally, this requires one to solve a $2$ dimensional system of equations that include integrand terms of exponents $1/(n-1)$.
 It is known that such surfaces exist (see \cite{tha3}, \cite{ww1}), but our argument provides a shorter proof that does not involve integration of the abovementioned terms with complicated exponents.
-Furthermore, we find two surfaces by dihedralization argument, shown in Figures \ref{fig:DCCW}(a) and \ref{fig:DKS}(a).
+Furthermore, through dihedralization arguments, we introduce two novel surfaces illustrated in Figures \ref{fig:DCCW}(a) and \ref{fig:DKS}(a), as described by the following two theorems.

-\begin{theorem} For sufficiently large $n\in \N$, there exists an $n$-dihedral, finite type minimal surface DCCW$_{n}$ of genus $2n-2$ with four catenoidal ends, which is invariant under a reflection with respect to a horizontal plane.
-Moreover, as $n \rightarrow \infty$, DCCW$_{n}$ converges to an embedded singly periodic minimal surface of genus $0$ with $6$ annular ends, which is invariant under horizontal translations.
-The limit surface is a less symmetric Scherk Tower of $6$ ends and it is also invariant under a vertical reflection and a horizontal reflection. \end{theorem} The surface DCCW$_{n}$ as it appears in Theorem \ref{DCCWtheorem}, is a variant of Wolgemuth's Surface of genus $2$ (see \cite{wo3}) with all $4$ catenoidal ends instead of planar ends.
-Hence we call it the ``dihedralized catenoidal Costa-Wolgemuth surface".
+\begin{theorem} For sufficiently large $n\in \N$, there exists an $n$-dihedral, finite type minimal surface $DCCW_{n}$ of genus $2n-2$ with four catenoidal ends, which is invariant under a reflection with respect to a horizontal plane.
+Moreover, as $n \rightarrow \infty$, $DCCW_{n}$ converges to an embedded singly periodic minimal surface of genus $0$ with $6$ annular ends, which is invariant under horizontal translations.
+The limit surface is a less symmetric Scherk Tower of $6$ ends and it is also invariant under a vertical reflection and a horizontal reflection. \end{theorem} The surface $DCCW_{n}$ as it appears in Theorem \ref{DCCWtheorem}, is a variant of Wolgemuth's Surface of genus $2$ (see \cite{wo3}) with all $4$ catenoidal ends instead of planar ends.
+Hence we call it the ``dihedralized catenoidal Costa-Wohlgemuth surface".

-\begin{theorem} For sufficiently large $n\in \N$, there exists a complete, embedded, singly periodic $n$-dihedral minimal surface DKS$_{n}$ of genus $n$ with $2n$ annular ends, which is invariant under reflection with respect to a horizontal plane.
-Moreover, as $n \rightarrow \infty$, DKS$_{n}$ converges to an embedded doubly periodic minimal surface of genus $1$ with $4$ annular ends.
-The limit surface, famously known as the doubly periodic Karcher-Scherk surface of genus $1$, is invariant under a vertical reflection and a horizontal reflection. \end{theorem}
+\begin{theorem} For sufficiently large $n\in \N$, there exists a complete, embedded, singly periodic $n$-dihedral minimal surface $DKS_{n}$ of genus $n$ with $2n$ annular ends, which is invariant under reflection with respect to a horizontal plane.
+Moreover, as $n \rightarrow \infty$, $DKS_{n}$ converges to an embedded doubly periodic minimal surface of genus $1$ with $4$ annular ends.
+The limit surface, known as the doubly periodic Karcher-Scherk surface of genus $1$, is invariant under a vertical reflection and a horizontal reflection. \end{theorem}

 On the other hand, the surface given in Theorem \ref{DKStheorem}, and aptly called the ``dihedralized Karcher Scherk surfaces with handles", can be seen as Scherk towers with added handles.\\